 This position is in support of the United States Attorney’s Office in Atlanta, at 75 Spring Street, S.W.
-The estimated length of this assignment is through November 30, 2020 with potential for extension(s).
+The estimated length of this assignment is from June 1, 2020- May 31, 2021, with the option of extensions.
 With proper approvals, travel and overtime may be needed depending on work and caseload.
 The Employee may be placed to support divisions/sections to best support the needs of the office.

 Additional duties may be needed from time to time at the branch offices, currently located in Rome, Gainesville and Newnan.